Hustler Magazine, Inc. vs. Falwell

 Precedents Cited

-• Gertz v.
-Robert Welch, Inc., 418 U.S. 323 (1974) — Cited for the proposition that the First Amendment recognizes no such thing as a "false idea" and that falsehoods, while valueless, are inevitable in free debate.
-This supported the Court's reluctance to allow liability for a parody not reasonably believable as fact.
+- Gertz v.
+Robert Welch, Inc., 418 U.S. 323 (1974) — Cited for the principle that there is no such thing as a "false idea" under the First Amendment, and that false statements of fact are not protected.

 Provisions